coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Inmate’s Account Number—The inmate’s DOC number and last name, with no spaces in-between

 • GTL – This method also requires creating an account and making payments through a debit or credit card from MasterCard or Visa.
-Note that each GTL transaction must not exceed $300.
+Note that each GTL transaction generally does not exceed $300.
 A service fee is also charged, which is dependent on the amount being deposited.
 Queries should be directed to (877) 650–4249.

 Deposits using any of these methods made before 4:00 p.m. are generally available to the inmate within 24 hours.